 Hailing from Banbridge, County Down, Northern Ireland, Pat Cosgrave rode on the pony racing circuit during his youth and partnered his first winner as a 17-year-old in November 1999.

 He progressed to become Ireland’s champion apprentice in 2003.
-In total he spent two years at Ballydoyle with Aidan O’Brien before making the move to Britain in November 2004.
+He spent two years at Ballydoyle with Aidan O’Brien before making the move to Britain in November 2004.

-Cosgrave has proved particularly adept at riding sprinters.
-He partnered Borderlescott to victory in the 2008 Nunthorpe Stakes and was aboard Markab in the 2010 Haydock Sprint Cup.
+Four years later he partnered Borderlescott to victory in the 2008 Nunthorpe Stakes and was aboard Markabfor his 2010 Haydock Sprint Cup victory.

-He broke his Royal Ascot duck in spectacular style when Society Rock brought him his third Group 1 sprint victory, landing the Golden Jubilee Stakes, the third leg in the Sprint division of the QIPCO Champions Series, in June 2011.
+He broke his Royal Ascot duck in spectacular style when Society Rock brought him his third Group 1 sprint victory, landing the Golden Jubilee Stakes in June 2011.

-2015 almost brought his second QIPCO British Champions Series Victory on Tropics in the Darley July Cup, but he was headed in the final strides by Paul Hanagan on Muhaarar.
-He also finished third in the Investec Derby on Storm The Stars.
+Cosgrave almost grabbed a second QIPCO British Champions Series triumph on Tropics in the Darley July Cup but he was headed in the final strides by Paul Hanagan on Muhaarar.
+He also finished third in the Investec Derby that year on Storm The Stars.

 The 38-year-old heads into 2021 with 867 British winners to his name – 26 of them being Group or Listed class.

 He has also enjoyed many lucrative days on foreign shores, especially in 2018 when he won three Group 1 prizes in Germany and Australia via the Godolphin-owned Best Solution and Benbatl.